Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

     <img alt="Show Extrinsic Button" src="https://user-images.githubusercontent.com/65610334/212663777-fa2082bb-9bd2-4e5c-8ff5-215286a4739c.png">
 </p>

-This will plot the camera and checkers using the estimated extrinsics from the calibration step, as shown in the figure below.
+This will plot the camera and checker patterns using the estimated extrinsics from the calibration step, as shown in the figure below.
 On this figure, the frame (Oc, Xc, Yc, Zc) is the camera reference frame.
 The red pyramid represents the camera.

 ![Camera Centered Extrinsics Visual](https://user-images.githubusercontent.com/65610334/212271252-c6ea1ed7-6e7b-4539-b9c6-5a6faf816d34.jpg)